Skip to content

 • Results Goal 4: Expanding the Niche

-• Chapter 6: Discussion/Conclusion Section(s)
+• Chapter 5: Writing the Discussion/Conclusion

-• Goals of an Effective Discussion/Conclusion Section
+• Goals of the Discussion/Conclusion Section

 • Discussion/Conclusion Goal 1: Re-establishing the Territory